Type: Water Trail

 The Quinebaug River Water Trail offers 45 miles of paddling within an hour's drive of three of New England's largest urban regions.
 Many of the segments provide an opportunity for family-friendly, close-to-home outdoor adventures with a surprisingly remote feel; wildlife is abundant and the only traces of civilization are the remnants of old mills.

-The Quinebaug River Water Trail flows through the Quinebaug and Shetucket Rivers Valley National Heritage Corridor, known as The Last Green Valley because it is a relatively undeveloped rural enclave in the midst of the most urbanized region in the nation.
-The Last Green Valley is 78% forest and farmland, and appears distinctively dark at night when viewed from satellites or aircraft.
+The Quinebaug River Water Trail flows through The Last Green Valley National Heritage Corridor and within the Quinebaug and Shetucket rivers valley known as a relatively undeveloped rural enclave in the midst of the most urbanized region in the nation.
+The Last Green Valley is 77% forest and farmland, and appears distinctively dark at night when viewed from satellites or aircraft.
 The Quinebaug and Shetucket Rivers eventually combine to become the Thames River, creating the the third largest watershed emptying into Long Island Sound.

 Within the corridor are several US Army Corps of Engineers flood control projects.
 The Corps led the way by nominating two of the following segments as NRTs before the rest of the river was nominated.